KEY FEATURES

 Software access is restricted to officials in government emergency management.
 As a general rule, you are eligible to use the HURREVAC program if you are affiliated with:

-• emergency management for a county, parish or locality in hurricane-prone U.S. states and territories including, Puerto Rico, the U.S. Virgin Islands, Guam, CNMI, and American Samoa,
+• emergency management for a county, parish, city, or locality in hurricane-prone U.S. states (and territories including Puerto Rico, the U.S. Virgin Islands, Guam, CNMI, and American Samoa),

 • state, territory, or tribal emergency management agency (EMA),